Uberspace/status-page/content/issues/2019-11-12-mariadb-outage.md

 ---
 ## MariaDB on wolf, whipple, chiron and johnsone down

-Around 09:10 MariaDB on some hosts crashed.
+_Investigating:_ Around 09:10 MariaDB on some hosts crashed.
 We are currently investigating.

+_Update 09:50:_ MariaDB on wolf is available again.